Otto Octavius (film character): Return of the character

+Upon being cast as the character, Molina signed a three-movie option should the producers chose to renew his contract.
+Although he told them that he assumed his contract was null and void upon filming his death scene, producer Avi Arad told him to not assume that as "nobody really died" in the Marvel Universe.
 Molina first expressed interest in portraying the character again in The Amazing Spider-Man series.
 In an August 2014 interview, while promoting Love Is Strange (2014), Molina expressed his openness to return as Doctor Octopus in a film based on the Sinister Six, then-intended for a 2016 release, after the character's appearance in that film was teased at the end of The Amazing Spider-Man 2 (2014), but reflected that the filmmakers could choose to go for another actor.
 By September 2019, an untitled The Sinister Six film had re-entered development, Amy Pascal stating the following October that it would feature villains of Marvel Studios' Spider-Man films.
 By September 2021, the film was confirmed to be in active development, to be set in Sony's Spider-Man Universe.

 After The Amazing Spider-Man film series was cancelled, Sony Pictures and Marvel Studios announced in February 2015 that Spider-Man would appear in the MCU, with the character appearing in an MCU film and Sony releasing a Spider-Man film co-produced by Feige and Pascal.
 Sony Pictures would continue to own, finance, distribute, and exercise final creative control over the Spider-Man films.
 "For the first few films, it was always, 'How do we do things that have never been done before?'
 It did not occur to us to do a new Goblin story, or to do an Oscorp story, or to do Doc Ock, or anyone that had been done before, which is why Vulture and Mysterio were really the key characters," Marvel Studios president Kevin Feige reflected.
 Feige conceded "you can't get better than Alfred Molina as Doc Ock" and furthered that if they "were ever going to bring Doc Ock back, it would have to be Alfred Molina and in early development on this third Homecoming movie, we realized that thanks to the MCU, there was a way to do that."

 In December 2020, it was reported that Molina would reprise his role as the character in Spider-Man: No Way Home (2021), which is intended to be set in the Marvel Cinematic Universe.
 In April 2021, Molina confirmed his involvement with film, calling it "wonderful" to reprise his role.
 He also revealed that Octavius's story in the film would pick up mere moments after the events of Spider-Man 2.
 Molina was digitally de-aged in the film to resemble how he appeared in 2004, despite his concerns about his fighting style not looking realistic due to his age in a similar way to Robert De Niro's character in The Irishman (2019).